Washington Whitetail Hunting

 Whitetail Hunting Seasons

-late Dec, Bearpaw Outfitters prefer to hunt the first week of September for the
+prefer the first week of September for the best success.

-best success.
-Rifle seasons are open in Oct and Nov, Bearpaw Outfitters prefer to
+Rifle seasons open in Oct and Nov, Bearpaw Outfitters only hunt the November

 Whitetail Hunting Methods

-On the private ranches we hunt in blinds
+On the private properties we mostly hunt in

-at food plots, bait sites, alfalfa fields, orchards, game trails, or waterholes.
-Because
+blinds watching food plots, agricultural fields, orchards, game trails, or waterholes.

-hiking scares deer off the properties we do not allow hunters to hike on the private
+We hunt in the least impactful manner possible, we do not allow hunters to hike on the

-ranches, we want the properties to be like a sanctuary where the deer aren't pushed by
+properties, we want the properties to be a sanctuary where deer feel safe because there

-hunters.
-After we started hunting this way our success increased greatly.
-Your guide will
+we began hunting this way our success increased greatly.
+We also hunt productive public

 Physical Condition